syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/02.regions/docs.en.md

 ### How to select?

-**The default region is defined in the 'openrc' file.**
-For your own comfort you can create one 'openrc' file per region.
+**The default region is defined in the 'openrc' file** in the environment variable `OS_REGION_NAME`.
+For your own comfort you can create one 'openrc' file per region and adjust `OS_REGION_NAME` in each file.

 Using the username and password (API credentials) that were provided by SysEleven source the 'openrc' file and enable the CLI client to talk to the Syseleven Stack.

-When using the openstack client you can select the region with the command line option `--os-region-name <region name>`.
+When using the openstack client you can select the region by setting the `OS_REGION_NAME` variable accordingly.
+As an alternative you can override it with the command line option `--os-region-name <region name>`.

 The following example shows how to use it: